 Supporting wellbeing through literacy teaching

-Our research on children's literacy activity during the first lockdown has showed that both reading and writing supported children's mental wellbeing.
+Research undertaken during the first pandemic lockdown showed that both reading and writing supported children's mental wellbeing.
+Among our key findings:

-Taking in to account the five levers of the recovery curriculum, we’ve gathered resources and information to help you address the ongoing challenges that impact attendance and participation.
+Building on our research and embracing the five levers of the recovery curriculum, we have gathered resources and information to help you address challenges that may impact attendance, participation and children's sense of wellbeing.

 -